acoustic-analytics/WCXA-SampleApp-iOS/README.md

 `cd WCXA-SampleApp-iOS`

-Open Cartfile in a text editor of your choice and note the following lines in the Podfile
+Open Cartfile in a text editor of your choice and note the following lines:

 In the respective targets for your project in the Podfile add the following line if you want to use Tealeaf SDK's release version